-I have been working as a doll artist for the past 4 years.
+I have been working as a doll artist since 2013.
 I made my first doll for my daughter Hania.
 Motherhood awoke in me many old memories.
 The emotions of children and people with intellectual disabilities are always genuine and therefore beautiful.
 Through my dolls I’m trying to show that the external beauty of a person comes from their inner beauty.

 I have shown my dolls in collective and individual exhibitions.
 Many of them have been bought by collectors.
 I am also a co-founder of a Polish Art Doll group called POLA, which aims to promote this beautiful, yet relatively little known art in Poland.

 My dolls are very personal.
 My purpose in using this form of art is to show the beauty of a person.
 However, I don’t focus on the external, but the internal characteristics and emotions.
 I would like people to see that true beauty of a person flows from the heart.
 And if it is genuine, it never passes away.